feathersjs/feathers/docs/api/hooks.md

 });
 ```

-> __Note:__ generated applications come with `src/app.hooks.js` containing hooks that run for every service.

 ### Setup and teardown

 A special kind of application hooks are `setup` and `teardown` hooks.
-They are advanced hooks that can be used to initialize database connections etc. when the application starts up (or shuts down).
+They are around hooks that can be used to initialize database connections etc. and only run once when the application starts up or shuts down.

 ```js
 import { MongoClient } from 'mongodb';